1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 40

-> Personality of Godhead, though they are material,
+> Personality of Godhead, thinking them to be material,

-> Renunciation is compete when it is in the knowledge that
+> Renunciation is complete when it is in the knowledge that

 > everything in existence belongs to the Lord and that no one